Vomiting Blood During Pregnancy: What Is Normal And When To See A Doctor

 No, folic acid supplements work well to combat vomiting during pregnancy.
 So, if you stop taking other multivitamin supplements to reduce your nausea and vomiting, doctors may advise taking 400 micrograms of folic acid daily (21).

-Blood in vomit during pregnancy is not normal, requiring medical attention.
-It could be bright red, indicating gastrointestinal bleeding, or bleeding from the upper gastrointestinal tract, such as the esophagus.
+Blood in vomit during pregnancy is not normal, and it requires medical attention.
+It could be bright red, indicating gastrointestinal bleeding or bleeding from the upper gastrointestinal tract, such as the esophagus.
 Blood from the stomach may appear coffee ground color due to stomach acids.
 Sometimes this can be due to severe morning sickness causing tears or irritation of esophageal tissue resulting in bleeding.
-However, it is always better to seek medical care since gastrointestinal infections, and other conditions can cause blood vomiting (hematemesis).
+Always seek medical care if you notice blood in vomit since gastrointestinal infections and other conditions can cause hematemesis.

 Infographic: Reasons Why You Might Vomit Blood While Pregnant